Exercise Physiology & Physiotherapy for DVA Cover

-Entitled Department of Veterans Affairs (DVA) patients may be referred to an AEP for clinically necessary treatment by their GP with a valid D904 referral form.
+Entitled Department of Veterans Affairs (DVA) patients may be referred to an AEP or physiotherapist for clinically necessary treatment by their GP with a valid D904 referral form.

-Our Exercise Physiologists work with eligible DVA Card holders to assess and develop treatment plans to assist in the management of chronic disease, injury rehabilitation and lifestyle modification.
+Our team works with eligible DVA Card holders to assess and develop treatment plans to assist in the management of chronic disease, injury rehabilitation and lifestyle modification.

 Accredited Exercise Physiologists (AEP’s) are university trained Allied Health Professionals, who specialise in clinical exercise prescription and the delivery of exercise & lifestyle modification programs for people who are at risk of, or living with chronic illness, such as:

 - Chronic pain

 Accredited Exercise Physiologists also work closely with you to help you recover from injuries and get back to work, sport and doing the things you love!